lukibahr/raspbi-dht22-exporter/README.md

                         Set the logging level
 ```

+A sample local run can be the following: `python3 exporter.py --node=localhost --port=9103 --interval=10 --gpiopin=4 --loglevel=DEBUG`

 ## Building and running

 You can run the exporter either via python itself or in a docker container.
 The required commands for running it via python are